salomvary/soundcleod/DEVELOPMENT.md

 ## Packaging

+Note: if you don't have a code signing certificate on macOS you should [create a self-signed one](MAINTENANCE.md#working-with-self-signed-code-signing-certificates-on-macos) before packaging SoundCleod.

 The application can be packaged into a standalone executable with the npm `pack` script:

     npm run pack # package for the current platform